-According the Moneyweb’s Marc Ashton, the reality is that success in a small businesses often comes down to luck and timing, but there is no harm in playing it safe as well.
-There are certain ongoing problems and discussions amongst entrepreneurs that should be addressed as they keep repeating themselves on a regular basis.
+According the Moneyweb’s Marc Ashton, the reality is that success in a small business often comes down to luck and timing, but there is no harm in playing it safe as well.

 1. Do you understand the concept of return on capital employed (ROCE)?